neithernut/pixelspam/README.md

 Usually, people write python scripts for spamming the server.
 Those scripts usually open a connection and start sending commands to the server, which are formatted on the fly.
-Even for static images, most don't even buffer commands albeit they are, well static.
+Even for static images, most don't even buffer commands albeit they are, well, static.
 How incredibly inefficient.

 Thus, at [GPN 2018](https://entropia.de/GPN18) I started writing `pixelspam`.
 In ugly C. Without even trying to compile it after the event was over.
 Why?